microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 1: Review sample anonymization configuration and customize if needed

-1. Microsoft provides a [sample configuration file](https://docs.microsoft.com/azure/healthcare-apis/fhir/de-identified-export#configuration-file) for de-identifying data according to HIPAA Safe Harbor specifications.
-In real-world use, you would need to review the sample configuration and the HIPAA Safe Harbor rules to determine if the sample configuration is appropriate for your or your organization's needs.
-If the sample configuration doesn't meet your requirements for PHI de-identification, you would need to customize the configuration file with additional anonymization rules.
+1. Microsoft provides a [sample configuration file](https://docs.microsoft.com/azure/healthcare-apis/fhir/de-identified-export#configuration-file) to demonstrate how de-identification works between the FHIR service and an ADLS Gen2 account.
+In real-world use, you would need to review the HIPAA Safe Harbor guidelines and customize the configuration file with additional anonymization rules (e.g., rules for redacting/transforming patient names).

   More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).